-The Union Budget 2021 displayed the colors of restraint, resilience and self-reliance.
+The Union Budget 2021 displayed the colours of restraint, resilience and self-reliance.
 Some even termed it as a vaccine that India needs desperately.
-This year the Union Budget embodied the spirit of ‘less is more’ in its attempt to surge the economy.
+This year the Union Budget embodied the spirit of “less is more” in its attempt to surge the economy.

-The finance department of SCMS NOIDA, on 5th of February, conducted a panel discussion which included CA. Neelesh Vithlani, Mr. Srinivas Korlepara, and CA Abhishek Gupta as the guest speakers.
-Dr. K.P.
-Venugopala Rao, Director Symbiosis Centre for Management Studies, NOIDA presided over the event.
+The finance department of SCMS NOIDA, on the 5th of February, conducted a panel discussion that included CA. Neelesh Vithlani, Mr Srinivas Korlepara, and CA Abhishek Gupta as the guest speakers.
+Dr K.P.
+Venugopala Rao, Director of Symbiosis Centre for Management Studies, NOIDA presided over the event.

-In panel discussion our guest speakers discussed various issues related to the Union budget.
-In the backdrop of the worst economic tragedy, the proposed Budget rested on following six fundamentals as observed by the members of the panel discussion
+In a panel discussion, our guest speakers discussed various issues related to the Union budget.
+In the backdrop of the worst economic tragedy, the proposed Budget rested on the following six fundamentals as observed by the members of the panel discussion

 - Physical & Financial Capital, and Infrastructure: Vehicle scrapping policy to phase out old and unfit vehicles which will be followed by 100% electrification of Railways to be completed by 2023.
 National Hydrogen Mission will be launched to generate hydrogen from green power sources for a sustainable future ahead.
 A new development finance institution, called the National Bank for Financing Infrastructure and Development, will accelerate project financing that will act as a strong positive multiplier.